Tobi-Ade/Football-Database/ReadMe.md

-In this module, I created a sqlite3 database, and created a class with methods to perform operations in the database
+In this module, I created a sqlite3 database, and created some a class with methods to perform specific operations in the database